When we take a photo with our cameras, we turn a 3D image into 2D. That can cause problems when you’re trying to display depth.

 4. Use Distance and Focal Length

 This is because more foreground is included, leading up to the subject.
-This is whether it’s additional elements like a frame or just the ground itself.
+This is true whether it’s additional elements like a frame or just the ground itself.

 5. Use Vertical Lines

-Believe it or not, using vertical lines can be incredibly effective when producing a sense of depth in a photo.
+Using vertical lines can be incredibly effective when producing a sense of depth in a photo.

 Look at the trees below, and you’ll see what I mean.
 The trees start to appear shorter.